 - 3. Select the information to be backed up to the USB drive.
 Selections include: - Calibration [default], Configuration, TaskExpert, Templates - 4.
-Press the START 🗘 softkey.
+Press the START � softkey.
 The terminal will show "Working...Please Wait" as the backup attempt is made. - If no external USB drive is connected or recognized, the terminal will display a message "USB memory not present." - A successful backup will show "Backup Successful", and the operator will be prompted to press the ENTER key.
 A failed backup will show "Backup Failure".
 Press ENTER to acknowledge. - If the USB memory device does not have enough memory to store the desired files, the message "Insufficient Memory Available" is shown.
 Press ENTER to acknowledge. - 5.
-Once the terminal indicates that the backup is complete, the USB device can be unplugged.
-Use the EXIT $\nwarrow$ softkey pressed to return to the main menu.
+When the terminal indicates that the backup is complete, the USB device can be unplugged.
+Press the EXIT \nwarrow softkey to return to the main menu.